Roma Traditions ~ 1 Day Cooking

 One Day Pizza Class

-Join Executive Chef Eugenio Rossi in Rome for an exclusive hands-on cooking class in his authentic Roman-style kitchen making pizza.
+Join Executive Chef Eugenio in Rome for an exclusive hands-on cooking class in his authentic Roman-style kitchen making pizza.
 He will teach you the history, technique, and skills to making pizza.
 Learn the tastes and traditions of authentic pizza with Italy’s most colorful and acclaimed chef in the heart of Rome.

 Pizza School